zhao-tong/GNNs-easy-to-use/README.md

-## A PyTorch implementation of GraphSAGE and GAT
+## A PyTorch GNNs

-This package contains a easy-to-use PyTorch implementation of [GraphSAGE](http://snap.stanford.edu/graphsage/) and [Graph Attention Network](https://arxiv.org/pdf/1710.10903.pdf).
+This package contains a easy-to-use PyTorch implementation of [GCN](https://arxiv.org/pdf/1609.02907.pdf), [GraphSAGE](http://snap.stanford.edu/graphsage/), and [Graph Attention Network](https://arxiv.org/pdf/1710.10903.pdf).
 It can be easily imported and used like using logistic regression from sklearn.
+Two versions for supervised GNNs are provided: one implemented with only PyTorch, the other implemented with DGL and PyTorch.

-This package is built upon our [GraphSAGE-pytorch](https://github.com/twjiang/graphSAGE-pytorch) implementation.
+Note: The unsupervised version is built upon our [GraphSAGE-pytorch](https://github.com/twjiang/graphSAGE-pytorch) implementation, and the DGL version is built upon the examples given by [DGL](https://github.com/dmlc/dgl/tree/master/examples/pytorch).

 #### Authors of this code package:
 [Tong Zhao](https://github.com/zhao-tong) (tzhao2@nd.edu),
 [Tianwen Jiang](https://github.com/twjiang) (tjiang2@nd.edu).

-## Environment settings
+## Important dependencies

 - python==3.6.8
 - pytorch==1.0.1.post2
+- dgl==0.4.2

 ## Usage

-**Parameters:**
+**Parameters (GNNs_unsupervised):**
 ```
 adj_matrix: scipy.sparse.csr_matrix
     The adjacency matrix of the graph, where nonzero entries indicates edges.